kksaunders251/README.md/README.md

 # **Howdy, I'm Khayla Saunders** 🤠👩🏾‍💻
 ## Welcome to my Git Crib!
 Feel free to call me Khai!
 I love having sidebar chit-chats to make connections, laugh, and work hard.
 Integrity is essential to me.
 One of my favorite quotes is from the GOAT Lebron "I know we're out [of]  the playoff race, but if I'm on the court, I'm going to play how I play, and I play to win.
-So, I **never will cheat the game**..."
+So, I **never will cheat the game**...".
 ## A few not so essential, basics
 - I use she/her/hers pronouns
 - 3x Gen Philadelphian!
 GO BIRDS!
 (Still learning football...BUT I frequent West Point games to support my little BIG cousin!)